GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_documentation/documentation_style_guide.md

 # Including advanced elements

-When possible, the use of colons (`:`) should be preffered over the use of grave accents (\`) when creating advaced elements such as todo notes, figures code blocks or grids.
+When possible, the use of colons (`:`) should be preferred over the use of grave accents (\`) when creating advanced elements such as todo notes, figures, code blocks, or tables.
 This means that:

 ::::{code-block} md
 :::{note}